Lowestoft: Demography

-Lowestoft is Suffolk's second largest town after Ipswich, with an estimated population of 58,560 in 2010.
-Including the suburban areas of Oulton and Carlton Colville, which are part of the wider urban area, brought the estimated population of the built-up area to 73,755 in 2018 from 68,850 at the 2001 census.
-The town contains business and residential areas, with a main shopping centre just to the north of Lake Lothing.
-Its wider urban area includes the suburbs of Carlton Colville, Gunton, Pakefield, Oulton and Oulton Broad and the district of Kirkley.
-Associated outlying villages include Blundeston, Corton, Gisleham, Kessingland and Somerleyton.
+Lowestoft is Suffolk's second largest town, after Ipswich, with an estimated population of 58,560 in 2010.
+The wider urban area brought the estimated population of the built-up area to 73,755 in 2018 from 68,850 at the 2001 census.
+The town's wider urban area includes the suburbs and villages of Carlton Colville, Gunton, Pakefield, Oulton, Oulton Broad and Kirkley.
+Other outlying villages in the urban area include Blundeston, Corton, Gisleham, Kessingland and Somerleyton.

 About 10 per cent of the area population at the 2001 census was aged 75 or over and 20 per cent under 16.
 In general the population of several wards is slightly skewed towards the elderly.
 The population is mainly classed as "white", with minority ethnicities making up 1.4 per cent, compared with 8.7 per cent nationally.

 At the 2001 census there were 27,777 households, giving an average household size of 2.40.
 In total 8,430 (30 per cent) were classified as one-person households, while 26 per cent included children aged 15 or under.
 The proportion of households without a private car was 29 per cent, whilst 22 per cent had two or more.
 In housing tenure, 72 per cent of homes were owner-occupied.